Sales enablement is a relatively new function in B2B businesses.

 Improve the customer journey

-It’s important to remember that knowledge is arguably your most powerful weapon.
-Every frontline team is positioned to collect more knowledge about your customer, and you can (and should) use that information to improve their experience of your brand.
+It’s important to remember that knowledge is power.
+Every frontline team is positioned to collect more knowledge about your customer, and you can use that information to improve brand experience.

 The better your customer’s experience is, the more likely they are to continue buying your products and advocate your brand to others.